matthewgream/libiotdata/README.md

 6. **Encode-only on the sensor.** The encoder is small enough for resource-constrained MCUs.
 JSON serialisation and other server-side features are optional and can be excluded from embedded builds.
-The reference implementation can build to 1 KB and non-refernece implementations to less than 512 bytes.
+The reference implementation can build to 1 KB and non-reference implementations to less than 512 bytes.

 7. **Transport-delegated integrity.** The protocol carries no checksum, CRC,